alialkhatib/alialkhatib.github.io/contact.md

 ## Other places
+You may find me posting and commenting publicly elsewhere on the web.
+In an effort to avoid imposters, AI-generated garbage, etc... here's a list of social media accounts I use sometimes.

 - [**Twitter**][tw]
 - [**Bluesky**][bsky]
 - [**Instagram**][ig]
 - [**Threads**][th]
 - [**LinkedIn**][li]
+- [YouTube][yt]
 - [**Mastodon**][masto], or copy my username:

 <span id="masto">